If your questions are not answered here, we encourage you to call our office at (541) 967-3917 or send us an email.

 (D) The Director may issue a notice to a user of any of the properties subject to this Chapter warning the user of any violations that are being committed, the corrective actions that the user must immediately take to avoid being cited for the violation, and the sanctions for the violations if the actions are not timely taken.

-(E) The Director or an enforcement officer may exclude a person from the County Forest-Park System for 72 hours if that person violates any provision of this section.
+(E) The Director or an enforcement officer may exclude a person from the County Forest Park System if that person:

 (1) violates any provision of this Chapter.
 The period of exclusion may be up to 180 days, except that the period of exclusion may be